 - 4. To address the need of adequate water supplies and sewer services to the project site, the applicant shall provide the water main extension along Second Street Lutheran Church Road, an upgrade at the Kanaka Creek pump station if other measures to control inflow/infiltration on-site are not adequate, and shall participate with the City on the upgrade of the water main along Pine Street. - 6.
 Prior to site construction activities for Phases 2, 3 and 4, a wildlife/bird breeding survey shall be conducted, as recommended by the Washington Department of Fish and Wildlife, to assess priority habitat and species, such as the Western Gray Squirrel, and may require a comprehensive wildlife plan and amendments to the project plans. - 7.
 Prior to site disturbing activities, an archeological/cultural resources survey of the site shall be conducted by a qualified professional and shall be made available to appropriate agencies for review.
 If cultural or archeological resources are discovered on the site during construction activity, the Office of Archeology and Historic Preservation in Olympia and the City of Stevenson shall be notified immediately. - 8.
 It is understood that the applicant has applied for preliminary plat approval of the entire four-phase proposal.
 Preliminary plat approval would remain valid for five years, subject to completion of improvements and submission of a final plat. - 9.
-Based on the finding provided or incorporated herein, the Planning Commission (hereinafter "PC" or "Commission")) recommended approval of the subdivision subject to the conditions at the conclusion of this final order. - 10.
+Based on the finding provided or incorporated herein, the Planning Commission (hereinafter "PC" or "Commission")) recommendeds approval of the subdivision subject to the conditions at the conclusion of this final order. - 10.
 On February 16, 2006 the City Council summarily adopted the PC Recommendations. - 11.
-The Applicant, Columbia Riverkeepers (Riverkeepers), and a neighbor by the name of Avis Dunas (Dunas) appealed the City's Approval to the Skamania County Superior Court.
+The Applicant, Cotumbia Riverkeepers (Riverkeepers), and a neighbor by the name of Avis Dunas (Dunas) appealed the City's Approval to the SkamanaiSkamania County Superior Court.
 The City was named a respondent in these appeals.
 The administrative record was presented to the court.
-The parties submitted briefs on the factual and legal issues.
-Upon review of each side's arguments, the Applicant, Riverkeepers and Dunas reached an agreement to address what they perceived to be defects in the City's Approval.
-On September 14, 2006, the City Council authorized the City Attorney to sign a Stipulated Motion and Order of Remand to resolve the parties' respective appeals.
+The parties submitted briefs on the factual and local issues.
+Upon review of cacleside's arguments, the Applicant, Riverkeepers and Dunas reached an agreement to address what they perceived to be defects in the City's Approval.
+Appeals followed, and Oon September 14, 2006, the City Council authorized the City Attorney to sign a Stipulated Motion and Order of Remand to resolve the partiesparties' respective appeals dispute.
 On September 15, 2006 the Court entered a Stipulated Order of Remand to require the City to make changes to its conditions of Approval.
-A copy of the court's Order of Remand is attached to herein as Exhibit "A".
+A copy of the court's Order of Remand is attached to herein as Exhibit "A" the PC Recommendations as agreed upon by the Petitioners and by the City, at a public subject to public hearing on September 21, 2006.
 No one appealed the Court's Order of Remand.